We are open - safety is our top priority!

 There are three primary kinds of braces that you can choose for your orthodontic treatment.
 Metal braces consist of metal brackets and wires that are adjusted over time.
 As these brackets and wires are adjusted, the pressure that they exert causes the teeth to shift into a new alignment.
 Ceramic braces function in the same way as metal devices do, only they are made out of materials that match the color of your teeth so that they are not as noticeable.
 Invisible braces use clear trays made out of plastic.
 These trays cause the teeth to glide into the desired position.
 They can also be taken out for eating and drinking.

 The overall cost of orthodontic treatment is often a concern that our patients bring to us.
 Our office is proud to partner with several dental insurance companies.
-We also offer our patients financing options and payment plans that can help them to afford their treatments.
+We also offer our patients financing options and payment options that can help them to afford their treatments.
 The amount that you will have to pay will be determined on the type of treatment pursued, the severity of your orthodontic problems, your geographic location and the type of insurance coverage that you have.
 For more information on how you can afford to pursue orthodontic treatment, contact our compassionate team today.
 We’re always happy to provide an answer to the question, “How much do braces cost?”

 Most patients are able to have their braces put on in a period of one to two hours.
 It is entirely normal to feel a bit of soreness in the mouth and teeth for approximately a week.
 This soreness should be able to be alleviated with over-the-counter pain relief.
 If your pain is severe, lasts longer than a week or can’t be controlled with over-the-counter medication, you should call your dentist.
 Once your orthodontic treatment has started, you can expect the entire process to take around one or two years to complete.